The Maine Legislature has adopted an express preemption statute which provides:

 Maine limits local regulation of shooting ranges.
 A municipal noise control or other ordinance may not require or be applied so as to require a sport shooting range to limit or eliminate shooting activities that have occurred on a regular basis at the range prior to the enactment date of the ordinance, as long as the range conforms to generally accepted gun safety and shooting range operation practices or is constructed in a manner not reasonably expected to allow a projectile to cross the boundary of the range.5 Subject to some limitations, local governments are allowed, however, to regulate the location and construction of new sport shooting ranges or substantial change in use of existing ranges on or after September 1, 2016.6

-Finally, a 2017 law also prohibits local governments (as well as state agencies) in Maine from keeping, or causing to be kept, a list or registry of privately owned firearms or firearm owners within their jurisdiction.8
+Finally, Maine law also prohibits local governments (as well as state agencies) from keeping, or causing to be kept, a list or registry of privately owned firearms or firearm owners within their jurisdiction.8

 - Me.
 Stat., 25, § 2011. ⤴︎